MarkChase3/judd_lib/README.md

 # What are the modules?

-Now, we have just the judd_core.h being built.
-I am updating it's tutorial on another branch while I make it.
-I think int 3 days I get it ready.

-After that, the following are planned:
+Now, we just have the judd_core ready, but I'm working on other modules, mainly the `judd_draw`.

+The following are planned to the final version:

 Module Name | Explanation
 -------|--------
-judd_draw | Drawing operations on a opengl context judd_audio | To load and play audio judd_time | To manage time judd_ecc | Entity component system
+judd_core | Opengl context creation and window mangement judd_draw | Drawing operations on a opengl context judd_audio | To load and play audio judd_time | To manage time judd_ecc | Entity component system
 judd_physics | To handle physics

+# What platforms are supported?

+The focus is on window, linux and emscripten, because I don't have acces to a mac.
+It's expected that on the 2.0 version of judd_core, mac will be supported.